 Sadly, I noticed one black family enjoying all that the timeshare has to offer.
-My reason for saying “sadly” is that the number of non-whites (Hispanics, Asians, and Blacks) at this resort is few and far between—an impact of racism in the U.S. However, there is no shortage of so-called “minority groups” working at the resort as cleaners, maintenance personnel, shop, and restaurant servers.
+My reason for saying “sadly” is that the number of non-whites (Hispanics, Asians, and Blacks) at this resort is rare—an impact of racism in the U.S. However, there is no shortage of so-called “minority groups” working at the resort as cleaners, maintenance personnel, shop, and restaurant servers.

 Saturday, February 27, 20201

 Waking up in the large unit at our timeshare was a treat and questioned why we had not availed ourselves of the pleasure of this vacation spot every year.
 We bought the timeshare 21 years ago.
 The arrangement is that we can optionally occupy both the lock-off unit and the main unit.
 This is a feature not available at all Marriott timeshares.
 Over the many years, we reserved both the units for a week and would alternate, inviting Robyn and then Sean and their respective families to join us for the week.
 On those occasions, we would fly to West Palm Beach and rent a car.
 On the rare occasions that we used the lock-off in the first week, and the main unit in the second week, we drove to Florida, as we did on this occasion.
 We have not been to this location for five years as we traded this location for Hawaii, the Caribbean, southern California, and other exotic locations.
 You can read about our Hawaiian adventure with Robyn and family in December 2018 here.
 We booked to return to Hawaii in March 2022 with Sean and his family.